Following this guide, you only need to change a single line of code to train an object detection model on your own dataset.

 predictions in the notebook or your Google Drive, and writing the results of the model’s predictions there.

-You’ve done it!
 You’ve trained an object detection model to a chess and/or a custom dataset.

 Now, making use of this model in production begs the question of identifying what your production environment will be.
 For example, will you be running the model in a mobile app, via a remote server, or even on a Raspberry Pi?
 How you’ll use your model determines the best way to save and convert its format.